totalspectrum/spin2cpp/Readme.txt

 --nopre
   Skip the preprocessor.
 Normally spin2cpp runs a very simple preprocessor on the input.
-The pre-processor understands only
+The pre-processor understands
-  #define (of simple macros, no parameters), #ifdef, #ifndef, #else,
+  #define (of simple macros, no parameters), #undef, #ifdef, #ifndef,
-  #endif, and #error.
-Use of the preprocessor should not normally
+  #else, #elseifdef, #elseifndef, #endif, #include, #error,
-  cause any issues, but it is still experimental.
+  and #warning.
+Use of the preprocessor should not normally cause any issues, but it is still experimental.

 -Dname=val